Bar Examination Information for LLM Students

 Louisiana Bar Examination

-LL.M. graduates under proper visa status (this includes J-1 visa status, which can be prolonged for a period up to 18 months for academic training: see LL.M.
-Employment section) are eligible to sit for the Bar Exam in Louisiana.
+LLM graduates under proper visa status allowing to work in the United States (this includes F-1 and J-1 visa status, which can be prolonged after graduation for a law-related work experience: see LLM Employment section) may be eligible to sit for the Bar Exam in Louisiana.

 Students who are thinking of sitting for the Louisiana Bar Exam, should consider the following requirements set by the Louisiana Supreme Court when selecting their courses.
 To be eligible to sit for the Bar, 14 credit hours must be earned in professional law subjects in any of the following categories: Constitutional Law, Contracts, Criminal Law, Criminal Procedure, Corporations or Business Organizations, Evidence, Federal Jurisdiction, Federal Civil Procedure, Intellectual Property, Legal Research and Writing, Louisiana Civil Procedure, Louisiana Family Law, Louisiana Obligations Law, Louisiana Successions, Donations and Trusts, Professional Responsibility, Property, Sale and Lease, Security Rights, Taxation, and Torts, provided that no more than 4 credit hours in any one subject shall be counted toward this requirement.

-Though our LL.M. is not primarily designed to be a preparatory program leading to legal practice in the United States, some of our graduates decide to sit for a U.S. bar exam.
-In the past seven years, our LL.M.
-New York Bar passage rate has been close to 100%, as compared to the national average of foreign-educated candidates, which is less than 50%!
-Our passage rate for the Louisiana Bar is also close to 100%.
+Though our LLM is not primarily designed to be a preparatory program leading to legal practice in the United States, some of our graduates decide to sit for a U.S. bar exam.
+In the past seven years, our LLM New York Bar passage rate has been above 80%, as compared to the national average of foreign-educated candidates, which is less than 50%!
+Our passage rate for the Louisiana Bar is close to 100%.